melrodbos/melrodbos1.github.io/about/javascript.md

  ```
 *var*
 Declares a variable, optionally initializing it to a value.

 *let*
 Declares a block scope local variable, optionally initializing it to a value.

 *const*
 Declares a read-only named constant.
  ```

+### Variables
+ - We use variables as symbolic names for values in your application.
+ - The name of the viariables are callled **identifiers**
+ - A JavaScript identifier must start with:
+  - a letter
+  - underscore (_), or
+  - dollar sign ($);
+  - subsequent characters can also be digits (0-9).
+ - Because JavaScript is case sensitive, letters include the characters "A" through "Z" (uppercase) and the characters "a" through "z" (lowercase).

 ### Basic literal types
  - `null.`: Special keyword denoting a null or empty value.
 It literally means no value.
 Intentionally empty.
  - `Boolean.`: `true` or `false`.
 It has exactly two values: true or false.
 Additional note: We can feed Boolean       numbers.
 If the numbers are greater than zero, the returned value will be ```True```.
 If the fed numbers are equal or less than zero, the returned value will be ```False```. (`Boolean` is a *Primitive* value)